violet-sto/TGSA/README.md

 ## Step3: Similarity Augment
 - First, you can run `heterogeneous_graph.py` to generate edges of heterogeneous graphs.

-- Then, you can run `main_SA.py` to generate node features of heterogeneous graphs using two GNNs from TGDRP/TGDRP_pre and to fine-tune sequentially the remained parameters from TGDRP/TGDRP_pre.
+- Then, you can run `main_SA.py` to generate node features of heterogeneous graphs using two GNNs from TGDRP/TGDRP_pre and to fine-tune sequentially the remaining parameters from TGDRP/TGDRP_pre.
 To be specific, you can use the instruction `python main_SA.py --mode "train"/"test" --pretrain 0/1` to fine-tune TGDRP/TGDRP_pre or to test fine-tuned SA/SA_pre.

 # License
 MIT